What To Put In A Wildfire “Go Bag”

 • Manual can opener.

-• Multi-tool or a Swiss army knife.
+• A multi-tool or a Swiss army knife.

 • Battery-powered radio.